 Daniel Pavin is a partner in the Corporate Practice of Covington & Burling LLP’s London office.
 He has broad non-contentious and contentious experience, with an emphasis on advising companies for whom intellectual property rights are of paramount importance.
 In particular, Daniel advises life sciences clients on their licensing, partnering, collaboration and other strategic and commercial agreements, and on the IP aspects of mergers, acquisitions and strategic investments in the life sciences and technology sectors.

-Sean is a qualified solicitor and Head of the Legal Team at Mewburn Ellis LLP.
+Sean Jauss is a solicitor and Head of the Legal Team at Mewburn Ellis LLP.
 Once upon a time he was a scientist.
 He gained his BSc in microbiology from Imperial College, London and a PhD in the same subject from the University of Cambridge (Trinity Hall) where he focussed on the biochemistry of Pseudomonas sp. bacteria.
 On completing his PhD, however, he decided to apply his science to the legal profession and eventually trained as a solicitor at Slaughter and May.
 When he qualified Sean left the City to establish the technology transfer office at the London School of Hygiene & Tropical Medicine.
 Some years later the love of surfing sent him West and he joined the Bristol office of Osborne Clarke where he headed the transactional intellectual property team.

 Sean advises his clients on technology transfer and the exploitation of intellectual property.
 This includes advising on strategy, conducting due diligence and preparing and negotiating transactional agreements (often in the context of corporate transactions).
 He also advises on life science/pharma regulatory issues.